 The drug dealing charge comes from outta nowhere, and you rack your brain trying to figure out who could accuse you of this.

 But they’re not always confidential.
 You might be able to find out who turned you in, with a little help.
-And they’re definitely not always reliable—sometimes the State can’t get them to testify, which can help your case.
+And they’re definitely not always reliable—sometimes the State can’t get the informant to testify, which can help your case.

 What Do Police Informants Do?